getzola/zola/docs/content/documentation/content/section.md

 # Example: redirect_to = "documentation/content/overview"
 redirect_to = ""

-# If set to *true, the section will pass its pages on to the parent section.
+# If set to "true", the section will pass its pages on to the parent section.
 Defaults to `false`.
 # Useful when the section shouldn't split up the parent section, like
 # sections for each year under a posts section.
 transparent = false